pingcap/docs/tidb-cloud/explore-data-with-chat2query.md

 ## Manage Chat2Query settings

-By default, Chat2Query limits the maximum number of rows in query results to 500 and does not show system database schemas on the **Schemas** tab.
+By default, Chat2Query limits the maximum number of rows in query results to 500, does not show system database schemas, and disables [Chat2Query API](/tidb-cloud/use-chat2query-api.md) on the **Schemas** tab.

 To change the settings, take the following steps: